Azure-Samples/aks-contoso-ships-sample/README.md

 You can pull this image using `docker pull` and run it locally using `docker run`.

+There are two tags available for different parts of the image:

+- `backend`: Has only the backend of the application.
+- `frontend`: Contains the frontend part of the application.

+__You'll still need a MongoDB database to run those images__

 ### Environment Variables

 The backend portion requires environment variables to run, those are: